-Nicknamed 'the Pearl of the Orient', the Philippines is an archipelago of 7, 107 islands.
+The Philippines is an archipelago of 7, 107 islands.
 Combining all its shores would make it one of the longest coastlines in the world.
 Bugbog believes that these islands contain more of the world’s great beaches than any other country, and low cost too – but it’s just not that easy to get there!

 Although this has been one of the world’s best beach holiday destinations for many years there is still plenty of undiscovered paradise potential among these lush and lovely islands.